Orthogonality with Respect to the Hermite Product, KP Wave Functions, and the Bispectral Involution: Orthogonality

 To compute the limits of the first term, note that

-The matrix product that $\tilde\mu(x)$ is multiplied by is independent of $x$, and so the limit in \eqref{eqn:defint} is simply equal to the limit found above multiplied by that matrix (now written with $y'=-1/2$). \end{proof}
+The matrix product that $\tilde\mu(x)$ is multiplied by is independent of $x$, and so the limit in~\eqref{eqn:defint} is simply equal to the limit found above multiplied by that matrix (now written with~${y'=-\frac{1}{2}}$). \end{proof}

-\begin{remark} Note the expression in the exponent of Equation~\eqref{eqn:scalarip}.
-If we are interested in orthogonality, we would want this expression to be a function of the product $wz$.
-This would be the case if and only if $y=-1/2$. \end{remark}
+\begin{Remark} Note the expression in the exponent of equation~\eqref{eqn:scalarip}.
+If we are interested in orthogonality, we would want this expression to be a function of the product $wz$ (cf.~\cite{twofacts}).
+This would be the case if and only if $y=-\frac{1}{2}$. \end{Remark}

-\subsection{Two Special Values of $y$ and the Bispectral Involution}
+\subsection{Two special values of $\boldsymbol{y}$ and the bispectral involution}

-We have already fixed the value $y'=-1/2$.
-We need only consider \textit{two} values of the variable $y$ for the remainder of the paper, each of which has a special property with respect to the bispectral involution $\X=(X,Z,\vec a,\vec b)\mapsto \X^{\flat}=(Z^{\top},X^{\top},\vec b,\vec a)$.
+We have already fixed the value $y'=-\frac{1}{2}$.
+We need only consider \textit{two} values of the variable $y$ for the remainder of the paper, each of which has a special property with respect to the bispectral involution $\X=\bigl(X,Z,\vec a,\vec b\,\bigr)\mapsto \X^{\flat}=\bigl(Z^{\top},X^{\top},\vec b,\vec a\bigr)$.

 One of those values is $y=0$, which has the special property \eqref{eqn:bi0}.
-The other special value is $y=-1/2$ which has a surprising significance when combined with the bispectral involution.
-The polynomials $\tau_{\X}(x,0)$ is the characteristic polynomial of $X$ and $\tau_{\X^{\flat}}(x,0)$ is the characteristic polynomial of $Z$.
-The eigenvalues of $X$ and $Z$ can be chosen independently giving the impression that these two $\tau$-functions are not closely related.
-However, those two functions are \textit{always} equal at this special value of the second time variable:
+The other special value is~${y=-\tfrac{1}{2}}$ which has a surprising significance when combined with the bispectral involution.
+If~we consider only the first two time variables of the KP hierarchy, the usual $\tau$-function associated to $\X\in\CM_N$ is (cf.~\cite{WilsonCM}) $ \tau_{\X}(x,y)=\det(xI+2yZ-X)$.
+Note that $\tau_{\X}(x,0)$ is the characteristic polynomial of $X$ and $\tau_{\X^{\flat}}(x,0)$ is the characteristic polynomial of~$Z$.
+The eigenvalues of $X$ and~$Z$ can be chosen independently giving the impression that these two $\tau$-functions are not closely related.
+However, those two functions are \textit{always} equal at this special value of the second time variable.